25 Hobby Lobby Savings Tips and Tricks (Never Pay Full Price)

 For the most dedicated deal-seekers, following Hobby Lobby on social media and subscribing to their Weekly Ad newsletter can provide early notifications about special promotions and coupons.

-These platforms sometimes offer exclusive deals that are not advertised through other channels.
+I’ve found these platforms to sometimes offer exclusive deals that are not advertised through their website.

-The best platforms to follow them are Facebook, Instagram, and Pinterest.
+The best platforms to follow them on are Facebook, Instagram, and Pinterest.

 7. Utilize Discount Gift Cards